umn-msi-mdl/.github/profile/readme.md

 ## Purpose

 The Fairview Molecular Diagnostic Lab (MDL) collaborates with bioinformatics analysts at the University to Minnesota Supercomputing Institute (MSI) to develop NGS-based clinical pipelines for germline and somatic variant calling.
 All pipelines, software, and resources, are tracked using this organization.
 You can learn more about the bioinformatics team here: [`umn-msi-lmnp`](https://github.com/umn-msi-lmnp).
+To learn more about UMN's GitHUb Enterprise Cloud (GHEC), visit the [docs](https://github-docs.devex.oit.umn.edu).

 ## Pipelines